 Year of Call:

 Chloë joined chambers in 2017 following the successful completion of her pupillage.
-She is developing a busy practice in all of chambers’ core practice areas.
+She is developing a busy practice with a particular focus on commercial and public law.

 Between 2017 and 2018 Chloë was a judicial assistant to Lord Mance (Deputy President) at the United Kingdom Supreme Court.